RudySotoo/-ELK-Stack-Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_ - .yml files are playbook files, these files are copied to containers
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_  hosts file allows for grouping to dictate where rescources go.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_  hosts file allows for grouping to dictate where resources go.
 - _Which URL do you navigate to in order to check that the ELK server is running? - [VM_Public_IP:5601/app/kibana]

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._